samvaughan/hector-input-catalogues/docs/walkthrough.md

 from this folder. `{region_name}` refers to G12, G15, etc, or a new region entirely (see [Adding a New Region](docs/adding_a_new_region.md)).
 Unlike for some of the other pipelines I've written for Hector, there isn't a config file you need to point to.
 The required input files you'll need for this to work and the steps that the pipeline will carry out are outlined below.

+!!! danger
-**Important note**: the default choice of sub-sampling method during the target selection is _randomly selecting galaxies above a given stellar mass_.
+     The default choice of sub-sampling method during the target selection is _randomly selecting galaxies above a given stellar mass/colour_.
 I've tried very hard to ensure that I'm using a set random seed, such that if you ran this pipeline twice you'd get identical catalogues out.
 I can't guarantee that this will always be the case if you make changes to the code, however! **Please make a back up of the master catalogues for each region before running this code again**.
-I'd *highly* recommend that you only use this code to make catalogues for _new_ regions, and that the catalogues for the clusters, G12, G15, G23, H01 and H03 remain fixed.
-Otherwise, galaxies which we've already observed might not be included in the re-made catalogues, and this would make a horrible mess going forward!
+If you overwrite the master catalogues they might not be recoverable, and this would make a huge mess going forward!
+This has already happened to me once, which is why I'm raising this point again (it's the reason we have a pipeline step to `add_previously_observed_galaxies_back_to_master_catalogue`- see below).

 ## Necessary input catalogues